What is Kamili Yoga™?

 Kamili Yoga™ is an Afrocentric system for Black holistic wellness.
 From the African Swahili word for “complete” and the Indian Sanskrit word for “union,” Kamili Yoga™ is born of the need for more systems of Yoga that center and celebrate cultures of the African continent and diaspora.
 Kamili Yoga™ consists of three structured core tenets, each of which is rooted in the exploration of Pan-African knowledge and traditions, from the African ancestors spread across the Motherland to the Black descendants dispersed around the world.

 Like most other Yoga systems, Kamili Yoga™ is about creating union.
 Specifically, we work toward union with Self, union with others, and union with Spirit.
-These three pillars, the Nguzo Tatu, make up the first tenet of Kamili Yoga™.
+These three primary principles, the Kanuni Tatu, make up the first tenet of Kamili Yoga™.
 Their interconnectedness are symbolized by the triangle in the Kamili Yoga™ title design.
 Each pillar is necessary, for a lost connection with one can mean the lost connection with all.